Non-Destructive Testing

 There will always be uncertainties in NDT, nothing is exact or conforms to a cookie cutter pattern.
 Assessing data provided by non-destructive testing, and applying it correctly within the context of the building and the materials, can offer a wider survey area in a shorter time frame than physically opening sections of a building.
 However, correctly interpretated and performed NDT will only offer an informed opinion.
 It is only when the building is destructively tested, opened so that an issue can be physically seen, that the data can be confirmed.

 At CANY, we have the knowledge to know what we don’t know.
-If there is technology or tool out there that will do the job we need it to do, we will direct our clients’ resources there.
 We rely on as many resources as possible when making our judgements – that could be using our senses, including sight, hearing, touching, and feeling, plus a range of technology and devices.
-But the tools are only as good as the people deploying them, and we know through almost three decades of experience, that no amount of technology can replace our inherent understanding of buildings, but NDT can enhance that.
+But the tools are only as good as the people deploying them, and we know through almost three decades of experience, that no amount of technology can replace our inherent understanding of buildings, but NDT can enhance it.

 No items found.